Skip to content

 What is 2D animation?

 While this process is sometimes referred to as traditional animation, mainstream 2D production has evolved from hand-drawn processes using pencil and paper to the implementation of digital techniques using computer software like Toon Boom Harmony or Adobe After Effects.
-Learn more about the essentials of 2D animation in our course Bachelor of Digital Art majoring in 2D animation.
+Learn more about the essentials of 2D animation in our 2D Animation Foundations course or the Bachelor of Digital Art (2D Animation).

 2D animation today